apache/mxnet/docs/tutorials/python/profiler.md

 From the output above, it seems as if printing the output takes lot more time that multiplying two large matrices.
 That doesn't feel right.

-This is because in MXNet, all operations are executed asynchronously.
-So, when `nd.dot(x, x)` returns, the matrix multiplication is not complete, it has only been queued for execution. `asnumpy` in `print(y.asnumpy())` however waits for the result to be computed and hence takes longer time.
+This is because, in MXNet, all operations are executed asynchronously.
+So, when `nd.dot(x, x)` returns, the matrix multiplication is not complete, it has only been queued for execution. `asnumpy` in `print(y.asnumpy())` however, waits for the result to be computed and hence takes longer time.

 ## The correct way to profile

 The correct way to measure running time of MXNet models is to use MXNet profiler.
 In the rest of this tutorial, we will learn how to use the MXNet profiler to measure the running time and memory consumption of MXNet models.

 To use the profiler, you need to build MXNet with `USE_PROFILER` enabled.
-For example this command will build the CPU version of MXNet on Linux,
+For example, this command will build the CPU version of MXNet on Linux,

 ```
 make -j $(nproc) USE_OPENCV=1 USE_BLAS=openblas USE_PROFILER=1